thanos-io/thanos/docs/components/receive.md

 With such configuration any receive listens for remote write on `<ip>10908/api/v1/receive` and will forward to correct one in hashring if needed for tenancy and replication.

-## Limiting
+## Limits & gates (experimental)

+Thanos Receive has some limits and gates that can be configured to control resource usage.
+Here's the difference between limits and gates:

+- **Limits**: if a request hits any configured limit the client will receive an error response from the server.
+- **Gates**: if a request hits a gate without capacity it will wait until the gate's capacity is replenished to be processed.
+It doesn't trigger an error response from the server.

+**IMPORTANT**: this feature is experimental and a work-in-progres.
+It might change in the near future, i.e. configuration might move to a file (to allow easy configuration of different request limits per tenant) or its structure could change.

-### Request limits (work in progress)
+### Request limits

 Thanos Receive supports setting limits on the incoming remote write request sizes.
 These limits should help you to prevent a single tenant from being able to send big requests and possibly crash the Receive.

 These limits are applied per request and can be configured with the following command line arguments:

 - `--receive.write-request-limits.max-size-bytes`: the maximum body size.
-- `--receive.write-request-limits.max-concurrency`: the maximum amount of remote write requests that will be concurrently processed while others wait.
 - `--receive.write-request-limits.max-series`: the maximum amount of series in a single remote write request.
 - `--receive.write-request-limits.max-samples`: the maximum amount of samples in a single remote write request (summed from all series).

 Any request above these limits will cause an 413 HTTP response (*Entity Too Large*) and should not be retried without modifications.

-It's up to remote write clients to split up the data and retry or completely drop it.
+Currently a 413 HTTP response will cause data loss at the client, as none of them (Prometheus included) will break down 413 responses into smaller requests.
+The recommendation is to monitor these errors in the client and contact the owners of your Receive instance for more information on its configured limits.

+Future work that can improve this scenario:

+- Proper handling of 413 responses in clients, given Receive can somehow communicate which limit was reached.
+- Including in the 413 response which are the current limits that apply to the tenant.

 By default all these limits are disabled.

-**IMPORTANT**: this feature is a work-in-progress and it might change in the near future, i.e. configuration might move to a file to allow easy configuration of different request limits per tenant.
+## Request gates

+The available request gates in Thanos Receive can be configured with the following command line arguments:

+- `--receive.write-request-limits.max-concurrency`: the maximum amount of remote write requests that will be concurrently worked on.
+Any request request that would exceed this limit will be accepted, but wait until the gate allows it to be processed.

+By default all gates are disabled.

 ## Flags